myopicOracle/run-local-llm-with-gui/documentation.md

 That's it.

-Git init, push to GitHub, and the rest if (Vercel) history.
+Git init, push to GitHub, and the rest is (Vercel) history.

 ---
 **content last updated 05-10-2025*